AgoraIO-Community/astro-backend/docs/TOKENS.md

 description: Learn how you can generate tokens using SSR frameworks like Astro.
 ---

-Astro is created to be the perfect use case for a content-heavy website.
-A content heavy site is mostly front end code.
+Astro is created to be the perfect use case for a content-heavy website, which is mostly front-end code.
 The opposite of that is a backend server, and in this guide, we will build a backend token generator for Agora video calls.

 I love building websites with Astro.
 It's my favorite web framework, and I don't want to use any other one.
 However, I must stress test it and ensure Astro is flexible enough to fully commit.